Page Menu ▼

 Breastfeeding

 Promoting optimal child and family health and development is one of HFNY’s primary goals.
-Encouraging breastfeeding is one of the ways that HFNY works to achieve this goal, since breastfeeding is associated with many positive outcomes for infants and mothers.
-We studied program data to examine how HFNY encourages breastfeeding and found that the number of home visits a family received and the percent of home visits in which breastfeeding was discussed were associated with a greater likelihood of a mother initiating breastfeeding and continuing to breastfeed for at least six months.
-These findings suggest that frequent discussions about breastfeeding, both pre- and postnatally, are very important for encouraging breastfeeding initiation and continuation.
+Encouraging breastfeeding is one of the ways that HFNY works to achieve this goal, since breastfeeding is associated with many positive outcomes for both infants and mothers.
+We studied program data to examine how HFNY encourages breastfeeding and found that the number of home visits a family received and the percent of home visits in which breastfeeding was discussed were associated with a greater likelihood of a mother initiating breastfeeding and continuing to breastfeed for six months or more.
+Critically, we found that breastfeeding conversations work for those enrolled both prenatally and postnatally and that continuing to have breastfeeding conversations during the postnatal period is important for encouraging breastfeeding continuation.
+These results demonstrate the impact of home visitors’ efforts and suggest that home visitors should try to have more conversations about breastfeeding with families when possible.

 Combined Enrollment